 Begin your planning by identifying local emergency response organizations and leaders and asking them to be part of your education and planning efforts.

-Use all available communication channels to recruit members of your community to participate in your emergency preparedness team.
-For tips on marketing communications for local government, click here to download our free eBook.
+Use all available communication channels to recruit members of your community to participate in your community emergency response team (CERT).

 3. Schedule Regular Group Meetings

 Once you’ve recruited residents to participate in your preparedness team, schedule regular meetings that are always open for others to join and attend.
 The first primary objective of the group should be to develop a disaster preparedness plan.
 By engaging residents in the planning process, they will be more likely to encourage friends, family, and neighbors to get involved and will help spread your message of the importance of individual and community preparation.

 Make sure your emergency planning takes into consideration seniors, children, and community members with special needs.
 Identify all the senior centers, assisted living facilities, daycare centers, schools, and adult day habilitation centers in your community.
 Work with their leadership to make sure you have a plan in place in the event that such facilities need to be evacuated or receive urgent care.

 Create and promote educational materials that offer residents tips and best practices for protecting their individual homes.
 For example, all residents should have a functional fire extinguisher in their home, as well as a carbon monoxide detector.
 Residents should know how to turn off home utilities such as gas, electricity, and water in the event of an emergency.
 Communicate the location of nearby warm and cool shelters, and include a map or listing of such facilities on your local government website for easy access.